• Home

 • Pour into pans and bake for 35 minutes or until cakes test done.
 Let cool on rack for 10 minutes, then flip from pan and cool completely before frosting.

-• To make the frosting, beat the softened butter and about half of the sugar until creamy.
-Beat in sour cream and cocoa powder until smooth.
+• Add about half of the sugar and beat until creamy.
+Beat in cocoa powder, salt and vanilla until it's as smooth as you can get it, scaping the side of the bowl.
 Gradually add remaining sugar and enough half & half to make the icing spreadable.

 Tried this recipe?Let us know how it was!